 Using indicator extraction can adversely affect system performance.
 Cortex XSOAR recommends that you define extraction settings for each incident type as needed.

-For example, for Malware you want to extract all IP addresses, but for phishing you only want to extract IP addresses from specific email headers.
+For example, in malware you want to extract all IP addresses, but in phishing you only want to extract IP addresses from specific email headers.
 For attachments, you may want to disable indicator extraction to reduce external API usage and protect restricted data (the hash) from being sent.